2022 Annual Meeting

 Panel: Climate Change and Conflict

 A changing climate and a rapidly transforming global energy economy could have profound implications for national and global security.
-Does confronting an issue of intrinsically global scale require us to revise some of the paradigms of “allies” and “rivals”?
+Does confronting an issue of intrinsically global scale require us to revise the paradigms of “allies” and “rivals”?

 Marcus King, Professor of the Practice in Environment and International Affairs, Edmund A. Walsh School of Foreign Service, Georgetown University